 R-272 (example 2) – Two recessed model 210-style pickups w chrome surrounds and black coil formers; non-standard Harmony tailpiece; non-standard Harmony knobs; non-standard fingerboard inlays.
 This instrument was produced as a ‘special’ by CMI/Harmony.

-R-273 – A single-cutaway archtop; as Harmony’s 3-pickup H-78; three ‘four scroll’ pickups with white infill, integral chrome bezels and timber bases; rectangular switchplate (photo copyright John Sheppard).
+R-273 – A single-cutaway archtop; as Harmony’s 3-pickup H-78; three ‘four scroll’ pickups with white infills, integral chrome bezels and timber bases and six black fluted conical knobs (B0307 photo copyright John Sheppard).

 Regal guitar headstock.